a-r-m-i-n/dce/Documentation/UsersManual/Index.rst

 .. important::
    Always remember to **clear the system cache**, when you did changes to DCE.
-   Otherwise they would not apply to backend and frontend!
+   Otherwise, they would not apply to backend and frontend!

 .. image:: Images/dce-tabs.png
    :alt: All options of a DCE are grouped to these tabs.

 .. toctree::